 - Required: Determine whether the field could be empty or not when the user submits your form by choosing the appropriate option from here.

-The advanced options available for the Password input field are as followed:
+The Advanced options available for the Password input field are as follows:

 - Container Class: Use this option to add your custom CSS classes to the field’s wrapper.

 - Element Class: Similarly, you can add custom CSS classes to the input field itself.

 - Help Message: To guide your user thoroughly you can use this option.
 Just add your text here and it will be shown as a help message to the user.